New to Colonia?

 In the early days of Colonia cartographics services were rare.
 Nowadays, a wide range of stations provide these services - for historical reasons, the Colonia Hub surface base in Colonia and the Colonia Dream Coriolis in Ratraii do not.

 The Colonia region is near to numerous larger and planetary nebula in the Festival Grounds area, and is just above a large neutron field.
-As the most centrally-located known human colony, and the best equipped one outside Sol, it makes an excellent base for expeditions to most of the galaxy.
+As a well-equipped settlement with a reasonably central position, it makes an excellent base for expeditions to most of the galaxy.

 - !locate feature High RES